ikogan/grav-proxy-auth-plugin/README.md

 tested with all of the various functionality that the login plugin provides.
 Namely, the following:

-- No events are fired or caught by this module.
-This may mean that plugins relying on events related to user authentication may not work.
+- Only the `userLogout` event is caught by this plugin and none are fired.
+This ay mean that plugins relying on events related to user authentication may not work properly.
 - User registration is not supported since that is expected to be handled by an external system.
 - Users are not saved to disk.
 This means they cannot be edited and their profile cannot be viewed.
-- Login/Logout URL handling is not yet completed.
-Only the options exist; they currently do nothing.
 - Like registration, forgotten password and any related functionality is not supported.
-- Until logout handling is implemented, the "Logout" button in the admin plugin will likely not do anything useful.
 - The behavior of the plugin when a user exists in both the external system as well as in Grav itself is currently undefined.